- Student Resources

 For details on how to earn credit for courses while on international exchange, visit SFU Student Services' Study Abroad's page.
-Please note: you may apply for exchange credit as soon as you are enrolled and are expected to apply for exchange credits within one year of the completion date of their exchange program.
+Please note: you may apply for exchange credit as soon as you are enrolled and are expected to apply for exchange credits within one year of the completion date of your exchange program.

 A five week intensive language-learning course.
 Before you send your application it must be signed and stamped by the Student Advisor in the Dept of French.
 Once your application has been accepted you will need to get a letter of permission (LOP) from SFU's Registrar's Office.
 Visit www.myexplore.ca for more information.